Never, never, never leave your animals at a boarding, daycare, or training facility unless you visit it in person.

-Most people in the pet industry sincerely love animals and work hard to give them great care, but facility quality and care vary widely, and discerning the differences can be difficult especially in an age when our first sources of information are websites and online reviews.
+Most people in the pet industry sincerely love animals and work hard to give them great care, but facility quality and care vary widely, and discerning the differences can be difficult especially in an age when our main sources of information are websites and online reviews.
 Here's how to make sure you select a quality boarding, daycare, or training business that suits your preferences and needs.

 Her fate could have been avoided had the owner taken the time to drive a few hours, meet the trainer, and look at his place.
 (Or listen to me, someone he knew and trusted.)
 Had he, I'm guessing he would not have left his dog and she would've had a good life.

 A couple of years ago my business partner and I spent a year and a half traveling touring hundreds of pet businesses in various towns and cities.
-These tours, along with lessons learned with my client's dog, taught us some valuable lessons:
+These tours, along with lessons learned with my client's dog, taught me some valuable lessons: